 Legal capacity and all the rights that go with it remain in effect until death, unless a court of law has determined a person is legally incapacitated.
-To establish legal incapacity, a court must determine that a person can no longer manage personal affairs in his or her own best interest and court intervention is necessary to protect the person.
+To establish legal incapacity, a court must determine that a person can no longer manage some or all personal affairs and court intervention is necessary to protect the person.
 Doctors cannot determine legal incapacity.
 The legal proceeding is usually called a guardianship or conservatorship proceeding.
 Legal requirements for declaring incapacity vary by state.
 However, the following are typically required:

 A disabling condition (for example, intellectual disability, a mental disorder, dementia, a medical disorder that affects thinking or awareness, or chronic use of certain drugs)